lubdhakarnish-tech/gru-plant-stress-prediction/README.md

-# 🌱 GRU-Based Plant Stress Prediction
+# 🌱 GRU-Based Plant Stress Prediction using Time-Series Data

 ## 📌 Overview
-This project focuses on early prediction of plant stress using time-series environmental sensor data.
-A GRU (Gated Recurrent Unit) model is implemented to capture temporal dependencies and compared with a Random Forest baseline to evaluate performance.
+This project focuses on early detection of plant stress using time-series environmental sensor data.
+A deep learning approach using a GRU (Gated Recurrent Unit) network is implemented and compared with a traditional Random Forest model to evaluate performance in modeling temporal dependencies.

 ---

+## 🎯 Objective
+- Predict early-stage plant stress conditions
+- Compare deep learning (GRU) with classical machine learning (Random Forest)
+- Analyze the impact of temporal modeling on prediction performance

+---

 ## ⚙️ Models Used
-- **GRU (Deep Learning)** – captures temporal patterns in sequential data
+- **GRU (Proposed Model)** – captures sequential dependencies in time-series data
+- **Tuned GRU** – optimized version with improved hyperparameters
-- **Random Forest (Baseline)** – classical machine learning model
+- **Random Forest** – baseline model for comparison

 ---